smaclell/smaclell.github.io/_drafts/changing-layers.md

 {% endhighlight %}

-In the original version the inner layer's implementation would parse configuration files and then result all of the settings.
+In the original version the inner layer's implementation would parse configuration files and then return all of the settings.
 The outer layer would call the inner layer to get all the settings and then cache the results for the key/value lookup.
 Since there would only be a handful of settings and they are so heavily read this works great.
 Very few parts of the application call the